Why You Are The Best Person To Manage Your Social Media MarketingAnita Kirkbride

 If your business is going to be based on custom photography and videos of things happening on your premises, it can be easier to simply do it yourself.
 You will always be there for the unexpected goat birth, or someone’s surprise engagement, or that funny thing that happened the other day in your store.
 A social media consultant simply cannot always be there and will naturally miss out on these very important social media opportunities.

-On a Facebook Live I did recently I talked about this.
+On a Facebook Live I did recently I discussed hiring someone to manage your social media.
 I was asked if I’d be interested in doing social media marketing for the Seaport BeerFest.
 Sounds like a great gig, doesn’t it?
 I mean, who wouldn’t want to get paid to drink beer?